Career Ladder

 - Work with a mentor and get advice on best practices for their next role

 Ensuring that an employee gets the chances they need is often up to HR and/or the employee’s direct manager.
 If and when these people move to other roles, it is vital for their replacement to take over the development process.
-It is also extremely useful to check in periodically regarding the employee’s activities, and include their efforts as part of performance reviews, both of which can be a strong motivator.
+It is also a wise idea to check in periodically regarding the employee’s activities, and include their efforts as part of performance reviews, both of which can be a strong motivator.

 Why Are Career Ladders Important?

-From the perspective of the company, career ladders are highly valuable.
+From the company’s perspective, career ladders are highly valuable.
 Through internal hiring of qualified employees, companies save the resources that would otherwise be spent on external recruiting.
 They also receive a supply of replacements for advanced roles who are already known in the organization.
 It’s similarly easier to fill vacancies, even when temporary, with employees who already have the proper background.

 Making the Most of Corporate Ladders